Innovating Streets for People

 - A series of short, pop-up events and street closures to test potential solutions and as a platform for community involvement.

-- Trialling alternative traffic routes, slowing traffic and creating pedestrian walkways, to make the town centre more enjoyable to spend time in, and safer on foot
+- Trialling alternative traffic routes, slowing traffic and creating pedestrian walkways, to make the town centre more enjoyable to spend time in and safer for pedestrians.

-Panuku Development Auckland is managing four projects, one in each of the Takapuna, Henderson, Manukau and Pukekohe town centres.
+Eke Panuku Development Auckland is managing four town centre projects: Takapuna, Henderson, Manukau and Pukekohe.

 To find out more about Waka Kotahi’s other Innovating Streets for People projects, click here